toddbranch/ECE382/notes/L10/index.md

 | :---: | :---: | :---: |
 | 101 | CALL |  Fetch operand, push PC, then assign operand value to PC.
 Note the immediate form is the most commonly used.
 There is no easy way to perform a PC-relative call; the PC-relative addressing mode fetches a word and uses it as an absolute address.
 This has no byte form. |

+**Important:** You should call all subroutines using the immediate addressing mode - there's no easy way to do it PC-relative.
+A call should be of the form `call  #mySubroutine`.

 | Emulated Instruction | Assembly Instruction |
 | :---: | :---: | :---: |
 | RET | MOV @SP+, PC |